Patricia Murphy Robinson: Freedom School

 In 1966, the group launched a Freedom School hosted in the apartment of Joyce H., a fellow member of the Mount Vernon women’s group.
 The freedom school met on Saturday afternoons and lasted through the 1970s.
 Deviating from student-teacher power dynamics, children at the school were instead treated as equals.
 Instead of typical curriculum such as math and English, students at the freedom school were learning about different systems of oppression, as well as ways to navigate them.
 Many of the children in the freedom school were already in attendance at the Mount Vernon women’s group meetings.

 Other activism

-Robinson was a follower of Malcolm X and in some instances is considered a comrade.
-She was one of the many people that met with Malcolm X to ask for him to take part in the creation of the Organization of Black Power, to which he declined.
+Robinson was a follower of Malcolm X. She was one of the many people that met with Malcolm X to ask for him to take part in the creation of the Organization of Black Power, to which he declined.
 In the wake of his death, Robinson helped establish the group “Black Women Enrages” as a means to be of aid to Malcolm X’s family.
 Robinson would eventually leave the group due to ideological differences.